A postgraduate program

 Specialisations offered in 2017 are: English, Drama, Mathematics, Modern Languages (restricted to Spanish, French, Italian, Japanese, Chinese, Indonesian, German and Modern Greek), Science (Physics, Chemistry, Biology, Earth Sciences), Visual Arts, Health Education, History, Geography, Business Studies, Legal Studies, TESOL, Nutrition, Tourism and Psychology.

 Applicants whose majors or minors include science(s), Physical Education or are from the ‘Society and Environment’ group should contact the School of Education Office on (08) 8201 2441 for further information on acceptability of subjects.
+If your major or minor is in Physical Education, and you are a domestic student, you should select course code 2CM227 when you apply.

 International students: Entry and English language requirements